piersond/MIMICS_HiRes/README.md

 </br>

-## Instructions
+## Contents

 **Each folders contains script descriptions and instructions.
-Scripts also include many useful comments.**
+Scripts also include inline comments.**

 **Figures:** Scripts and images used for associated manuscript figures. </br>